How-To Guides | Ozonator Installation - Spa Ozone

 See: Safety Recommendations

 IMPORTANT: Make sure the voltage is the same as prescribed on the label of the ozone generator.
 Over-voltage or under voltage will void customer warranty.
+If in doubt, refer to your spa's manual or check with a voltage tester (available at any home center).

-A qualified electrician should connect it so that the ozonator comes on only when the pump is on.
+If your spa pack doesn’t have an ozone connection outlet, the electrical cord should be wired to the pump controller.
+A qualified electrician should connect it such that the ozonator comes on only when the pump is on.
 (For 2-speed pumps, ozonators should be wired to the low-speed pump circuit).

-Amp Plug - Internal Connection
+Internal Connection

 After removing the access cover to the control box, the ozonator's electrical connector simply plugs inside.
 Refer to your spa control's manual for location of ozone receptacle and plug type.

-J&J Mini Plug - External Connection
+External Connection

 Mounting Instructions